-I teach courses from BA level to PhD level, and I am currently responsible for MA studies, MA seminar, and supervising MA students together with Professor Marja Jalava.
+I teach courses from BA level to PhD level, and I am currently responsible for MA studies, MA seminar, and supervising MA students.
 I am also part of the supervisor team for doctoral studies together with the professors, and supervise PhD-students in the field of cultural history, both at the University of Turku and in Tampere.
 I have been leading the research group Gender, Textuality and Writing together with Kirsi Tuohela since 2009.
-In connection to SELMA and the research project Seekers of the New, I arrange special courses and organise seminars and events.
+In connection to SELMA I arrange special courses and organise seminars and events.

 My research is focused on the cultural history of the